 But the temple, established by Nectanebo II (r.
 360-342 BC), was likely built over a temple belonging to another faith.
-Believe it or not, Elephantine Island was once home to a Jewish temple dedicated to Yahweh.
+Elephantine Island was even once home to a Jewish temple dedicated to Yahweh.

 And alongside Yahweh, the local Jewish community worshipped two Semitic goddesses, forming something akin to the Elephantine Triad!

 While the temple is no more, we know of its existence thanks to Aramaic documents found on Elephantine dating to the 5th century BC.
 The findings are noteworthy for a number of reasons.